Focus groups are an essential tool in our scientific approach to trail preparation. Real people from the trial venue tell you how they:

 Directed by a trained, unbiased facilitator, focus groups consist of eight to ten jury-eligible people from the trial venue.
 Before beginning the session, group members are asked to complete a questionnaire that has been designed to reveal their demographic characteristics, personal attitudes, and biases.

 The focus group is similar to the jury panel at the beginning of voir dire.
 Members are unaware of case specifics, allowing you to zero in on people’s pre-existing attitudes before they’ve been affected by a presentation.
-Once the questionnaire has been completed, issues are presented to the group in an objective manner to avoid influencing the group response.
-The facilitator makes sure that all group members are involved in the discussion.
-All focus group sessions are digitally-recorded for further analysis.
+Once the questionnaire has been completed, issues are presented to the group in an objective manner.